lrq3000/PolyCal/README.md

 ## Install

-For the moment use the APK in the GitHub Releases.
+For the moment use the APK in the [latest GitHub Release](https://github.com/lrq3000/PolyCalX/releases/latest).

 ## License